selfie while it's snowing lightly, taken during social anthropology fieldwork in Kangiqsujuaq, Canada. Nov 2023

 BSc and MSc research: Animal behaviour, social cognition, and communication

-During my studies of (behavioural) biology at the University of Göttingen, I established a fundamental skillset for studying animal behaviour using observational and experiemtal approaches both in the field and using captive animals.
+During my studies of (behavioural) biology at the University of Göttingen, I established a fundamental skillset for studying animal behaviour using observational and experimental approaches.
 For example, I studied post-conflict behaviour and reconciliation in wild Barbary macaques in the Moroccan Middle Atlas Mountains, and vocal communication and collective territory defense in a Spanish population of cooperatively breeding Carrion crows.
-In-between my degree courses, I interned at the Konrad Lorenz Research Center; together with Claudia Wascher, I tested crows’ and ravens' ability to cope with delayed gratification, which is considered an important cognitive prerequisite for cooperative behaviours.
-We showed that crows and ravens can forgo an immediate food reward and wait for a more preferred quality food item, which was compared to the famous Marshmallow Test in media articles, e.g., here and here.
+In-between my degree courses, I interned at the Konrad Lorenz Research Center.
+Together with Claudia Wascher, I tested crows’ and ravens' ability to cope with delayed gratification, which is considered an important cognitive prerequisite for cooperative behaviours.
+We showed that crows and ravens can forgo an immediate food reward and wait for more preferred food, which was compared to the famous Marshmallow Test in media articles, e.g., here and here.

 Publications